Psalm 2: Catholic Church

 According to the Rule of St. Benedict (530 AD), Psalms 1 to 20 were mainly reserved for the office of Prime.
-This psalm was chosen by St. Benedict of Nursia for Monday's the office of Prime: in the Rule of St. Benedict of 530 it was recited or sung between Psalm 1 and Psalm 6.
+This psalm was chosen by St. Benedict of Nursia for Monday's office of Prime: in the Rule of St. Benedict of 530 it was recited or sung between Psalm 1 and Psalm 6.

 In the Liturgy of the Hours, Psalm 2 is sung or recited in the Office of Readings of the Sunday of the first week, with Psalm 1 and Psalm 3.
 Every Tuesday, the faithful of Opus Dei, after invoking their Guardian Angel and kissing the rosary, recite Psalm 2 in Latin.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, Psalm 2 is appointed to be read on the morning of the first day of the month.
+In the Church of England's Book of Common Prayer, Psalm 2 is appointed to be read on the morning of the first day of the month, as well as at Mattins on Easter Day.

+The Scottish Psalter

+The Presbyterian Scottish Psalter of 1650 rewords the psalm in a metrical form that can be sung to a tune set to the common meter.

 Musical settings

 In 1567, Thomas Tallis set Psalm 2, "Why fum'th in sight", for his Nine Tunes for Archbishop Parker's Psalter.
 Heinrich Schütz wrote a setting of a paraphrase in German, "Was haben doch die Leut im Sinn", SWV 098, for the Becker Psalter, published first in 1628.